stewartsmith/drizzle/plugin/innobase/docs/index.rst

 .. _innodb_transaction_log:

-InnoDB Transaction Log
+InnoDB Replicaiton Log
 ----------------------

-The :program:`innodb` plugin provides a mechanism to store replication events in an InnoDB table.
+The ``innodb`` plugin provides a mechanism to store replication events in an InnoDB table.
 When enabled, this transaction log can be accessed through the SYS_REPLICATION_LOG and INNODB_REPLICATION_LOG tables in the DATA_DICTIONARY schema.